Hero-Solutions/imagehub-simplesaml/README.md

     }
 }
 ```
-This will provide the following:
-* An SSL-enabled virtual host on the domain 'resourcespace.mydomain.com', pointing to the directory /opt/imagehub/public
-* An admin console to help set up and test your simplesamlphp installation
+This will provide an admin console to help set up and test your SimpleSAMLphp installation.

 ### SimpleSAMLphp setup
 Now we can set up SimpleSAMLphp to provide authentication through the Active Directory Federation Services.
-We need to set up the following files for this, in the vendor/simplesamlphp/simplesamlphp/ folder:
+We will need to set up the following files for this, in the vendor/simplesamlphp/simplesamlphp/ folder:
 * cert/saml.crt
 * cert/saml.key
 * config/acl.php